About the Application Process

 Standardized Test Scores

 Standardized tests are required by some, but not all, Teachers College degree programs.
+Please consult the Programs Search page to see if your program requires test scores.
 The testing center must report official scores directly to the Office of Admission by the application deadline.
 Expired scores will not be accepted.
 For tests administered by the Educational Testing Service (ETS), the assigned institution code for Teachers College is 2905.
 For more information, visit www.tc.columbia.edu/admissions/admission/instructions/degree-programs.

-In order to ensure their place in a program, admitted students must submit a $300 U.S. non-refundable tuition deposit to Teachers College by the enrollment response deadline indicated in the admission letter.
+In order to ensure their place in a program, admitted students must submit a $300 U.S. non-refundable tuition deposit to Teachers College by the enrollment response deadline indicated in the admission notification.

 Non-degree status is available to applicants holding a baccalaureate degree from a regionally accredited institution as recognized by the U.S. Department of Education.
 International applicants must hold the equivalent of a 120-credit U.S. baccalaureate degree.